chengguobiao/netcdf/README.md

         joined_data[:] = joined_data[:] ** 3 + np.cos(joined_data[:]) * 2
 ```

-You can also use a tiled access to the data through:
+Last, it can use a tiled access to the data through:

 ```python
 from netcdf import netcdf as nc